Whidbey Audubon Society

 Call to Action – Advocate for Whidbey’s Important Bird Areas

 WAS members are encouraged to participate in at least one of three public involvement Open Houses (below) to provide input on the protection and conservation of important bird & wildlife habits on Whidbey Island such as Deer Lagoon Preserve, Crockett Lake and Swan Lake.
+Also, please take the survey linked here.
+Your input is a very important part of updating Chapter 7 Element of the Parks & Recreation Plan.

 OPEN HOUSES: Element 7 Parks & Recreation - 2025 Comprehensive Plan